kristianwiklund/ff/README.md

   * Another segfault, caused by the really weird line               t->does = (ULONG *)((ULONG)get_last()+sizeof(struct wordlist));
     * This line sets the pointer does to the next element in the list, which seems to be (t+1) in normalspeak.
 I have no idea what the thinking was behind this.
     * Again, works on solaris, need change on linux.
+  * Segfault when stashing a pointer to the stack - works on Solaris.
+    * Due to not having the "here()" function defined with a proper prototype (i.e. same root cause as the string.h include problem)

 * Non-critical:
   * There is a crapload of compiler warnings.
 It still builds.